 Ample class time and instructor attention:

 During remote learning, boys receive a similar amount of class time as when we meet physically.
-Classes will feature group instruction and supervised time to complete assignments.
-Multiple faculty and staff members will be available in every class.
+Classes feature group instruction and supervised time to complete assignments.
+Multiple faculty and staff members are available in every class.
 Each class has a supporting staffer who can answer boys’ musical and technological questions (either by chat, or by creating breakout rooms where choristers and faculty can meet).
 All classes and breakout rooms are recorded.

 Enhanced learning goals:

 We are committed to providing the best in choral music education.
 We expanded our instruction to include additional subjects that work well online, and which were tailored to meet the developmental needs of each ensemble.
 Class time includes:

 - Choral arts: Individual vocal development, ensemble singing, small group collaboration, arranging, and composing.
 (Additional possibilities include songwriting, music editing, and music production.)

 - Musicianship and theory: Guided music theory lessons, proctored theory study hall, individual sight-reading development, and applied theory using our current repertoire

 - Notes from the field: Lessons on music history, plus conversations with special guests including composers, publishers, recording engineers, singers, and arts advocates

 - Community-building: Icebreakers, individual performances, and activities that promoted teamwork while fostering individual growth

-Our faculty has spent the last several months testing music technology platforms, and we’ve selected the best ones for our remote learning.
+Our faculty has spent months testing music technology platforms, and we’ve selected the best ones for our remote learning.
 Executive and Artistic Director Kent Jue writes: “As an instructor, I am incredibly pleased with the new platforms I have at my disposal.
-They will allow me to focus on creating engaging lessons and beautiful music.
-The boys will have a rich and rewarding experience.
+They allow me to focus on creating engaging lessons and beautiful music.
+The boys are having a rich and rewarding experience.
 That’s a good feeling as a teacher.”

-Here are a few of the technologies we will use:
+Here are a few of the technologies we are using: